Monday 20th – Friday 24th May 2019

 Please find the preliminary conference agenda below OR to download and view here.
-This schedule was created 14th November 2018.
 Please note that the organising committee reserves the right to change the line-up prior to the publication of the final schedule.

 During the conference, a program of optional social activities will be offered to delegates.

 The Welcome Reception will be held on Monday, 20th May, 19:30 at Southsea Castle.
 You will be able to enjoy views over the Solent and see where the Mary Rose sank.

 The Gala Dinner will be held on Thursday 23rd May 2019, at 18:30, at the Mary Rose Museum.
 Please note, the gala dinner is not included in the general conference fee.
 You are able to purchase a companion ticket; however, this event is limited to 100 people.
 Ticket sales have now ended.